sql-js/sql.js/README.md

 SQLite is public domain, sql.js is MIT licensed.

 Sql.js predates WebAssembly, and thus started as an [asm.js](https://en.wikipedia.org/wiki/Asm.js) project.
-It still supports asm.js for backwards compatability.
+It still supports asm.js for backwards compatibility.

 ## Version of binaries
 Sql.js was last built with: